 # The list of BTCPay third-party hosts

-Feel free to chat with the Community to find the appropriate host for your needs, but also make sure to choose a host you trust.
-Read the rest of this document to better understand the pros and cons of using a third party host.
+Feel free to chat with the Community to find the appropriate host for your needs, but also make sure to choose one that is trustworthy.
+Read the rest of this document to better understand the pros and cons of using a third-party host.

 Yes.
 Here are some restrictions.

 The limitations happen for technical reasons, mostly because these features require a user to run a full node to use them.